persalys/persalys/python/doc/examples/examples.rst

 ====== ======================== ===============================

 The input variables :math:`L` and :math:`I` are dependent.
-The dependence struture is modelise by a Normal copula (the only copula available for now in the GUI).
+The dependence struture is modelised by a Normal copula (the only copula available for now in the GUI).
 The Spearman correlation matrix of the input random vector :math:`E, F, L, I` is :

 .. math ::